 This is the ideal choice since it is the subject of your graduation and you will not have to put in extra efforts to start off with the subject from scratch.
 The IAS management syllabus is rather vast and there is virtually no overlap with the GS papers.
 In addition to that, paper II is considered lengthy by most aspirants.
 But, if you are strong in your concepts and enjoy this subject, this is the perfect choice for you.
 It is also more scoring since it is not very subjective, unlike the humanities.

 This subject is also something of an obvious choice for management students since it talks about ‘administration’.
 Moreover, this is the most popular choice when it comes to optional subjects in the UPSC mains exam.
 It is a scoring subject and the syllabus can be completed within a short period of time as compared to many other optional subjects.
 There are a plethora of options when it comes to the study material and coaching institutes.
 Another big advantage of opting for Public Administration is that there is a lot of overlap with the GS papers.

 Economics is also a good choice for B-school graduates since this subject is a part of the MBA program.
 This is also a scoring subject.
 But in order to pursue this subject as your optional, you need to have a genuine interest in the subject.

 You don’t have to stick to the management related subjects just because you are a management student.
-There is no bar on a candidate taking any subject offered by the UPSC as far as the mains optional paper is concerned.
+Because students, from the management stream or otherwise, themselves come with varied interests and preferences.
+There is no bar on a candidate taking any subject offered as per the UPSC syllabus as far as the mains optional paper is concerned.
 You should assess your own strengths, weaknesses, interests, and aptitude before selecting an optional subject.
 This should be a well-thought-out decision since both the optional papers constitute a total of 500 marks in the mains exam.